 If you would like to be involved, then please CONTACT us.

 TUESDAY 30th JAN

-Another chance to handle tools and household items that were part of our lives 50+ years ago - and bring any unusual items you'd like to show.
+Another chance to handle everyday items from the 1940s and later.
+PLEASE bring any unusual items you'd like to show.
 All over a cuppa!

 An AFTERNOON tea meeting, 2.30 - 4.30 in the Hanover Gardens Lounge.